 27. Eat your veggies first

 Although you may not be up for a full revamping of your dietary habits, you can try a simple rule to increase your intake of essential nutrients: eat your veggies first.
 Even if you don’t count calories or follow a particular diet plan, you can make it a general rule to eat a salad or some type of vegetable first at lunch and dinner.

 If you’re not big on veggies, try to get creative.
 Look up recipes online and ask your friends for their favorite veggie dishes.
 Consider these tips for saving money on your food budget, too.

 Just like with your hair, makeup habits can be hard to break.
 Since this is a 30 day glow up challenge, remember that makeup can do wonders for your face.

 If you’re totally clueless about makeup like me, check out our minimal makeup guide.
+Even a simple lip balm can be beneficial.
 You can also ask a good friend to help you choose a color palette.
 Or you can find YouTube tutorials for assistance.

 29. Map out financial goals